 Is sales and use tax registration required for out-of-state sellers making sales at a convention or trade show in Georgia?

 Sales and use tax registration is not required for out-of-state sellers engaged in convention and trade show activities in Georgia when

 Out-of-state sellers must collect tax on all sales of tangible personal property made at a convention or trade show in this state.
 Additionally, these sellers must collect the tax on all sales made as the result of orders taken at a convention or trade show attended in this state.
 O.C.G.A. § 48-8-2(8)(I)(iii).
-Tax should be remitted using form CD-32 Miscellaneous Events.
+Tax should be remitted using the Miscellaneous Sales Event form.

 If a purchaser who has no presence in Georgia and no Georgia sales tax number purchases tangible personal property for resale from a Georgia dealer and directs the dealer to deliver the property to the purchaser’s customer in Georgia, the Georgia dealer is not required to collect Georgia sales and use tax.
 The purchaser must provide the seller with sufficient documentation that the product is purchased for resale.
 In general, the Uniform Sales and Use Tax Multi-Jurisdictional Certificate of Exemption or the certificate of exemption from the purchaser's home state bearing the purchaser’s resale registration number will serve as sufficient proof that the transaction is not a taxable retail sale.
 O.C.G.A. § 48-8-38, Third Party Drop Shipment Policy Statement 12-07-1995.